mvolkmann/blog/src/smalltalk.md

 - Otherwise the superclasses of the receiver class are searched in order from nearest to `Object` for the `doesNotUnderstand:` method.
-- If the search makes it to the `Object` class, that implements the `doesNotUnderstand:` method to signal a `MessageNotUnderstood` exception. open a
+- If the search makes it to the `Object` class, that implements the `doesNotUnderstand:` method to signal a `MessageNotUnderstood` error, which results in a Debugger window opening.
-  MessageNotUnderstood window that includes a stack trace which describes that stack at the time the original message was sent.
+  That window that includes a stack trace which describes the stack at the time the original message was sent.

 The `doesNotUnderstand:` method is passed a `Message` object which has the accessor methods `selector` (returns a `String`)